davidsadovy/data690_fall2022/data690_world_dev/wdx_analysis.md

 ### Regression - Average Years of Schooling vs. GDP Per Capita
 ![](charts/school_v_gdp_regress.png)

 It appears that 1 year of schooling is associated with $3,000 in GPD.
-There is much less variation in this scatter plot.
+There is much less variation in this scatter plot, indicating a stronger correlation.

-## Future Study
-It would be interesting to investigate possible causes of these drops in schooling years.